PufferFinance/PufferPool/docs/PufferProtocol.md

 #### Important state variables

-* `bytes32[] strategyWeights`: Defines how to provision queued validators in a weighted round-robin across the various strategies
+* `bytes32[] moduleWeights`: Defines how to provision queued validators in a weighted round-robin across the various modules

 * `uint256 withdrawalPoolRate`: Defines the ratio at which returned validator ETH enters the [WithdrawalPool](./WithdrawalPool.md) smart contract